 Your retail management style is on trial here, and they will find out what is acceptable by how consistent you are at enforcing your standards.

 If your new employee is late on day two, realize she is testing you.
-Make clear to her what your tardy policy is, and that if it happens again, she’ll be gone.
+Tell her what your tardy policy is and that if it happens again, she’ll be gone.
 If she breaks the policy twenty days later, fire her; she won’t magically get better.

-I know that sounds tough but here's why hiring and firing are so important to your retail business...
+That sounds tough, but here's why hiring and firing are so important to your retail business...